 Part of your responsibility as a landlord is to collect rent each month.
 It’s always a good idea to talk with your tenants about your preferred methods of paying rent.
 Don’t let your tenants dictate the method of collecting the payments.
 Here are some common methods that landlords use:

 - Using an online rent collection tool (from Zillow, for instance).

 - Hiring a property manager (it may cost you…)

 - Meeting face-to-face to collect cash or check

 - Having tenants mail a check or money order (the one I prefer).
 What I practice is offering the tenants to mail 6 checks for 6-months at once with different dates on each check.
-This way the tenants save few dollars on mail expenses and won’t forget to send the check.
+This way the tenants save a few dollars on mail expenses and won’t forget to send the check.
 I cash one check at a time at the appropriate month.

 - Setting up direct deposits.
 I am avoiding it due to security concerns.
-These days, the bank hacking is widespread.
+These days, bank hacking is widespread.

 - Using an app like PayPal or Venmo.
 I use it if the tenant has any problems with the checks.
 The only disadvantage is the charge fee from the named above companies, so, you will have to add those fees to the tenant’s payment due.

 7. Listing the Property for Rent

 One of the steps that first-time landlords struggle with the most is listing and marketing their property.
 You’re responsible for filling vacancies by posting ads, hosting open houses, and using other methods to attract renters.
 However, this step is easier than you might think.